vapor/docs/4.0/docs/fluent/advanced.md

 Fluent MongoDB is an integration between [Fluent](../fluent/overview.md) and the [MongoKitten](https://github.com/OpenKitten/MongoKitten/) driver.
 It leverages Swift's strong type system and Fluent's database agnostic interface using MongoDB.

+The most common identifier in MongoDB is ObjectId.
+You can use this for your project using `@ID(custom: .id)`.
+If you need to use the same models with SQL, do not use `ObjectId`.
+Use `UUID` instead.

 ```swift
 final class User: Model {
     // Name of the table or collection.